• Skip to primary navigation

 A classic bake made so simple yet so impressive for any occasion.

-Regardless of the type or brand of blender you have, please follow these safety instructions:
+No matter the type or brand of blender, please follow these safety instructions:

-Keep your hands and utensils out of the blender during use to reduce the risk of severe injury to yourself or damage to the blender itself.
+• Keep hands and utensils away from the blender during use to prevent injury or damage.

 Apple blender cake